 This has become such a widespread problem that the CLHIA has launched a national campaign to combat this fraud in October 2018.
 The industry association has also recently launched a public awareness campaign called "Fraud=Fraud," to educate Canadians about the issue.
 The website features a link to a page of email addresses and phone numbers, where suspected cases can be reported to authorities.

-Desjardin insurance has released a report in 2015, so that employees can understand the effects of fraud and abuse on group benefits plan, with the aim of hopefully preventing such fraud or abuse.
+Desjardins insurance has released a report in 2015, so that employees can understand the effects of fraud and abuse on group benefits plan, with the aim of hopefully preventing such fraud or abuse.

 As reported in CBC news, as fraud schemes are becoming more sophisticated, so do detection methods.
 Green Shield uses an artificial intelligence program to spot fraudulent claims.
 Sun Life has a team of almost 100 investigators, using special software to make connections between suspicious clinics and employees using them.
-Claims data analysis is the key in this endeavor.
+Claims data analysis is the key in this endeavour.

 Plan sponsors have a role to play in creating awareness among employees, by sharing details of their insurer’s confidential tip lines and any whistleblower programs within the organization.
 Essentially, make sure that employees know if they do suspect something, that they can report it.
 Employers can also engage workers by educating them about the plan’s value, showing them that they have a role to play in keeping it sustainable, and educating employees on the consequences if they do abuse the plan.
 It is also advisable that plan sponsors (employers) include information about employee obligations and consequences in their code of conduct or company policies.